benchung5/site-starter/README.md

 ### Notes:
 -to adjust the layout template html use: src/layout-template.php (this is used by HtmlWebpackPlugin to create the layout file)

+-needs to run on Node version 6.9.1
+(use nvm for ease of use)